saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 PyO3 offers some ergonomics for people wanting to glue Rust and Python code together.
 It helps you calling Python code from Rust as well as calling Rust code from Python.
 Since I have been using it only to call Rust code from Python, that is the only thing I will write about here.

-PyO3 offers some ergonomics in a vartiety of ways.
+PyO3 offers some ergonomics in a variety of ways.

-First of all, there is [maturin](https://github.com/PyO3/maturin), that will compile the Rust code for you and install the compiled code as a Python module that you can import using an import statement.
+For starters, there is [maturin](https://github.com/PyO3/maturin), that will compile the Rust code for you and install the compiled code as a Python module that you can import using an import statement.
 After having things setup, you only have to run 1 command to use the Rust code in Python.

 Apart from a tool that makes it easy to get started, PyO3 provides you with a lot of bindings to Python that make it so that you do not really have to bother that much with the interaction between Python and Rust.
-And to make things really convenient, PyO3 comes with a lot of macro's that prevent you from having to write too much boilerplate code.
+And to make things really convenient, PyO3 comes with a lot of macros that prevent you from having to write too much boilerplate code.

 ## Calling a Rust function from Python